 Via Planet PHP I stumbled across this article decrying Singletons.
 It's not a new argument, really, but one of the comments pointed me toward a Google Tech Talk video entitled "Global State and Singletons".
 To be honest I don't agree with everything said in either the article or the video, but both are spot on about the problems of global state, something I've lamented before in relation to testing.

 That is especially relevant now, as we consider the question of Handlers in Drupal.
 Why?
 Because the most controvercial part so far, the environment variable, is designed to address exactly this problem, a problem that is currently prevalent throughout all of Drupal.

 Some time ago, I posted an RFC for pluggable "system handlers".
 It generated a fair bit of feedback, nearly all of it positive.
 That was followed up with a presentation in Szeged, which generated even more positive feedback.

 So what's happened since then?
 Well, a fair bit.
 There's working code, but there are still some key gotchas to sort out.
 That gives us a couple of options for how to proceed, for which I would like feedback, particularly from core developers and maintainers.
 (Dries, webchick, this means you! :-) )

-I need t' not have spare time, to be sure.
-When I have spare time, I do crazy thin's.
-Not crazy thin's like yer mother told ye not t' do, but thin's like write modules on a lark.
+I need to not have spare time.
+When I have spare time, I do crazy things.
+Not crazy things like your mother told you not to do, but things like write modules on a lark.

 Like I said, dangerous.
-But, useful, All Hands Hoay, we'll keel-haul ye!
-In this case, it were bein' a conversation over on Ryan Szrama's blog that kinda got out o' han' an' gave me another notion fer a module, which I am happy t' announce is now available fer download.
+But, useful.
+In this case, it was a conversation over on Ryan Szrama's blog that kinda got out of hand and gave me another idea for a module, which I am happy to announce is now available for download.